-June 12: John Roebling, the German-born civil engineer and architect whose Brooklyn Bridge, while certainly his most famous (and one of America’s best known and most mythologized) project, was one of many pioneering achievements.
+June 12: John Roebling, the German-born civil engineer and architect whose Brooklyn Bridge, while certainly his most famous project (and one of America’s best known and most mythologized landmarks), was one of many pioneering achievements.

 June 13: Dwight B. Waldo, the scholar and college president whose efforts on behalf of teachers, teachers colleges, and a democratic and public vision of higher education helped change American society for the better.

 June 14: Harriet Beecher Stowe, whose Uncle Tom’s Cabin would be more than sufficient to earn her a nomination, but whose long and expansive writing career extended well beyond that most influential work for sure.